Temp vs. Permanent Employee Cost Calculator

 What is the typical agency markup for temporary employees?

-Staffing agency markups for temporary employees typically range from 30% to 60% on top of the worker's hourly pay rate.
-This percentage covers the agency's overhead, profit, recruitment efforts, payroll processing, and often includes the temporary worker's benefits and employer-side taxes.
-The exact markup can vary based on the industry, skill level required, and the duration of the assignment.
+Staffing agency markups typically range from 30% to 60% on top of the worker's hourly rate.
+At a 45% markup on $35/hr, the bill rate becomes $50.75/hr.
+This covers agency overhead, recruitment, payroll processing, and often the worker's employer-paid taxes.

 How much do benefits and overhead add to a permanent employee's salary?